LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Anxiety is another common emotional distress symptom that people experience after a car accident.
 It is a feeling of fear or apprehension characterized by feelings of worry, dread, and panic.
 You may also notice an increased heart rate.

 Flashbacks are a common symptom of PTSD.
 They are memories or images of the traumatic event that play over and over in your mind.
 They can be very vivid and seem like they are happening again in the present moment.
 Many car accident victims experience flashbacks after a car crash.
-They can be very intense and frightening, disruptive to your life, and can cause a great deal of emotional distress.
+They can be very intense and frightening, disruptive to your life, and cause great emotional distress.

 Depression is a mental illness that affects how you feel, think, and behave.
 It is one of the most common emotional distress symptoms people experience after a car accident.
 Depression can cause a range of symptoms, including: